voxel51/fiftyone/docs/source/teams/index.rst

     :header: Installation Overview
     :description: Learn how to install the FiftyOne Teams Python SDK.
     :button_text: Install SDK
-    :button_link: install_overview.html
+    :button_link: installation.html

 .. customcalloutitem::
     :header: Cloud-backed media
-    :description: Integrate FiftyOne Teams seamlessly with your cloud-backed media, stored with AWS, GCP, Azure, or MinIO.
+    :description: Integrate FiftyOne Teams with your media stored in the cloud.
-    :button_text: Work with cloud-backed media
+    :button_text: Get started with cloud media
     :button_link: cloud_media.html

 .. customcalloutitem::
     :header: Roles and permissions
-    :description: Learn how to configure roles and access permissions for guests and members of your organization.
+    :description: Learn how to configure roles and access permissions for users of your deployment.
-    :button_text: Learn how to set permissions
+    :button_text: Learn more about permissions
     :button_link: roles_and_permissions.html

 .. customcalloutitem::
     :header: FiftyOne Teams App
-    :description: Learn how to collaboratively work with datasets in the FiftyOne Teams App.
+    :description: See how you can collaboratively work on datasets in the FiftyOne Teams App.
-    :button_text: Explore the FiftyOne Teams App
+    :button_text: Explore the Teams App
     :button_link: teams_app.html

 .. customcalloutitem::
-    :header: Upgrading and downgrading
+    :header: Migrations
-    :description: Learn how to change your version of FiftyOne Teams.
+    :description: Learn how to migrate to FiftyOne Teams and manage your Teams deployment.
-    :button_text: Upgrade or downgrade
+    :button_text: Migrate to Teams
-    :button_link: upgrading_downgrading.html
+    :button_link: migration.html

 ..
 End callouts ---------------------------------------------------------------